 Here are some tips to improve water safety around your house:

 - By law, all pools and spas must be fenced.
-All swimming pool safety fences must meet Australian Standard 1926 (AS:1926) safety requirements.
+All swimming pool safety barriers must meet Australian Standard 1926 (AS 1926) safety requirements.
 Remove any objects from your yard that could be used to climb over the swimming pool fence.

 - Remove any containers with water in them from around the house and make sure your child can’t get to any bodies of water, including the bath, on his own.